IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

 ![overview](images/lab-4-overview.png)

 1. We will create a OpenShift project
-2. We will build the container image
+2. We will define a [build config](https://docs.openshift.com/container-platform/3.9/dev_guide/builds/index.html) for OpenShift
-3. We will upload the container image to the internal **OpenShift container registry**
+3. We will build with the build Pod inside OpenShift and save container image to the internal [OpenShift container registry](https://docs.openshift.com/container-platform/3.9/install_config/registry/index.html#install-config-registry-overview)
 4. We will define and apply a deployment configuration to create a Pod with our microservice
 5. We will define a service which routes requests to the Pod with our microservice